crnbrdrck/Monopoly/API.md

     }
 }
 ```
-- Instruct the server to sell the properties identified by the ids _id1_ to _idn_
+- Instruct the server to mortgage the properties identified by the ids _id1_ to _idn_
 - Will be expanded later to include support for houses / hotels
 - **Returns: PAY**